bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 > Why could this be a problem?

-It seems reasonable to want `counter` to _only_ be accessed/modified through our `addOne()` function, but if our variable is defined within the global scope, it's simply not so.
+It seems reasonable to want `counter` to *only* be accessed/modified through our `addOne()` function, but if our variable is defined within the global scope, it’s simply not so.

-This may not seem like a major concern — we can just make sure we don't access it directly.
+This may not seem like a major concern — we can just make sure we don’t access it directly.

-We need some form of encapsulation — i.e. the data our function relies on is _completely_ contained within the logic of that function
+We need some form of encapsulation — i.e. the data our function relies on is *completely* contained within the logic of that function

 ### Inner Scope